italogguasti/shop_provider/README.md

 # shop

-A new Flutter project.
+A flutter project for studies developed using (in specific):

+  - Provider
+  - Working with forms

+This app displays a store.

-## Getting Started
+# Getting Started

 This project is a starting point for a Flutter application.